It’s achievements in a CV that set you apart from others …

 But, if you joined the company as SEO Executive and have since been promoted to SEO Manager during your employment, it’s better to list it like this:

-This second example presents a better picture of your career progression.
-It sets a different level of expectation and shows you’ve been a great employee worthy of promotion, rather than someone who potentially stagnated in the same role.
-Listing each job you’ve undertaken through promotions under the one company header like this will also avoid confusing the reader into thinking you’ve ‘job hopped’.
+Our second example presents a better picture of your career progression.
+It sets a different level of expectation and shows you’ve been a great employee worthy of promotion, rather than someone who potentially stagnated in the same job.
+Listing each job you’ve undertaken by promotions under the one company header like this will also avoid confusing the reader into thinking you’ve ‘job hopped’, instead send the message you’ve got company loyalty and had internal promotion.

 Explaining your role with details to set the scene you work in is incredibly valuable on a CV.
 As we know job titles mean everything and nothing.
 For instance, an SEO Manager role can look very different in different companies.
 You’ll want to try and get across the depth of your responsibilities while avoiding long job descriptions.
 Things to include might be: